kanton-basel-stadt/designsystem/README.md

 If you want to simply use Tailwind as is with no additional CSS, you can do so by applying the desired classes to your HTML elements.
 For that, please consult the official [Tailwind documentation](https://tailwindcss.com/docs/installation), Storybook and the Tailwind config of this repository.

+> TODO #02: A Tailwind config viewer will be implemented in Storybook, so people don't have to dig into the source code of this repo.